I am an Associate Professor of Economics at Emory University.

 Recent Updates:

-- I am super excited to release my new paper with Xiaohong Chen and Haitian Xie, "Efficient Difference-in-Differences and Event Study Estimators " .
-This paper address some interesting open problems in the DiD literature, including (i) how to effectively explore data from different pre-treatment periods and comparison groups; (ii) how to compare different DiD and ES estimators in terms of precision/efficiency; and (iii) whether embracing treatment effect heterogeneity necessarily leads to less efficient estimators compared to TWFE (answer is no!).
+- I am super excited to release my new paper with Xiaohong Chen and Haitian Xie, "Efficient Difference-in-Differences and Event Study Estimators."
+This paper addresses some interesting open problems in the DiD literature, including how to effectively explore data from different pre-treatment periods and comparison groups.
 We also have some nice visualization tools that can be used to better understand how the Efficient DiD estimator works.

-- I have been working on this DDD paper for a while (see my 2022 Triple Differences lecture on YouTube), and I am glad this updated version is out!
-Please check "Better Understanding Triple Differences Estimators" , joint with my Ph.D. student Marcelo Ortiz-Villavicencio.
-This paper has some nice and surprising results, stressing that we should not understand DDD designs as simply the difference of two DiDs.
+- Please check "Better Understanding Triple Differences Estimators" , joint with my Ph.D. student Marcelo Ortiz-Villavicencio.
+This paper presents some interesting and surprising results, emphasizing that we should not view DDD designs as simply the difference of two DiDs.
 Cool stuff, if you ask me!